 Working Life in Maslak

-Considering the fact that Levent already had a traditionally established settlement and Maslak had more space to develop, demand naturally shifted to Maslak region.
+Considering the fact that Levent already had a traditionally established settlement and Maslak had more space to develop, demand naturally shifted to the Maslak region.
 In time, building quality and quantity kept increasing as public transport enhanced with the underground metro line.
 Metro stations in Maslak give direct access to the office buildings, but not to residential compounds except for Spine Tower.

-People Prefer the Life in Maslak
+People Who Prefer the Life in Maslak

-The fact that there are many international schools nearby is another factor of choice. İstanbul Technical University, the most reputable technical university of İstanbul is also the traditional habitant of Maslak.
+The fact that there are many international schools nearby is another factor of choice.
+Istanbul Technical University, the most reputable technical university of Istanbul is also the traditional habitant of Maslak.